yuichielectric/deploy-github-enterprise-server/README.md

 # Deploying GitHub Enterprise Server to Azure with Terraform

-his repository, you can install GitHub Enterprise Server with Terraform.
+In this repository, you can install GitHub Enterprise Server with Terraform.
 To maintain the terraform state, we use Azure Storage.

 ## Set up